screeley44/setupvm-dev/README.md

       - HOSTENV=rhel or centos (however-have not tested yet on centos)
       - RHNUSER=rhn-support-account (only needed for rhel)
       - RHNPASS=rhn-password (only needed for rhel)
-      - POOLID=The Default Should be fine
+      - POOLID=The Default Should be fine  (only needed for rhel)
       - SETUP_TYPE="gluster"  (If co-locating dev instance and `master` gluster node use `gluster-dev` for this value)
       - GFS_LIST="glusterfs1.rhs:glusterfs2.rhs:glusterfs.rhs3:..."
 (Make sure `master` designated node is first in list)